Ivaan09/Ivaan09/README.md

 # PROGRAMACIÓN
-Some of the practices of the Programming subject at UBU
+Some of the practices of the Programming subject at UBU.
 <br>
 Final grade: 7 out 10